germs-lab/SOPs/onboarding_SOPs/onboarding_trainee.md

 Senior graduate students and postdocs play an important role in the education of more junior trainees.
 You should be willing to help other members of the lab and informally advise them on their work (e.g. show them how you organize and strategize, give them advice on methods, chat with them about science, etc.).
 I hope that you will be heavily involved in at least one project beyond your main project in collaboration with another lab member.
 Experience in mentorship and collaboration will be useful to you when moving forward in your career.
 If you see a student/postdoc struggling and/or hear that they are having personal trouble, please bring this to my attention right away.

-### Working with collaborators

-Please let me know before you reach out to a potential collaborator and CC me on key emails.
-When contacting collaborators, you are representing the lab, so please be curteous and professional.

 ### Conferences

 I will provide financial assistance for you conferences, and we should strategize together about which meetings make the most sense.
 Try to apply for travel awards.
 I expect you to practice talks in front of a group at least once before presenting for wider audiences.